OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * Explicit sharing this refers to stating that sharing of data for the above purpose categories takes place, the 3rd party it is taking place with, and the link to the contract in which the 3rd party has agreed to abide by this consent.
 * Explicit in this specification also refers to technical scopes, in that each scope is seperately defined  as to be explicit)

 * **Grantee**
-* (editors note: github issue for adding grantee/grantor) also referred to as the data subject for compliance conformance, the Grantee refers to the individual, or person acting on behalf of the grantor, who is provisioning consent.
+* (editors note: github issue for adding grantee/grantor as operational terms to refer to the two parties in the receipt) also referred to as the data subject for compliance conformance, the Grantee refers to the individual, or person acting on behalf of the grantor, who is provisioning consent.

 * **Grantor**